oracle-livelabs/oci/peoplesoft-oda/3skill-update-oda/skill-update-oda.md

-# Teardown your Oracle PeopleSoft Environment
+# Updating Skill Configuration in Oracle Digital Assistant

 ## Introduction
 In this lab, we will decommission the PeopleSoft environment by deleting all the resources we created in OCI.